Activist investor seeks to oust Trump friend Barrack from CEO job at Colony Capital

 BOSTON, Nov 26 (Reuters) - Activist investor Blackwells is pushing to remove Tom Barrack, a billionaire friend of President Donald Trump, as CEO of Colony Capital, saying his mismanagement of the real estate and investment firm has cost shareholders billions of dollars in lost gains.

-Blackwells, which owns a 1.85% stake in Colony Capital, also wants to install five new directors on the company's board, saying investors have soured on the company and will return only when a new leader is named and independent directors are seated.
+Blackwells, which owns a 1.85% stake in Colony Capital, also wants to install five new directors on the company's board, saying investors have soured on the company during Barrack's tenure and will return only when a new leader is named and independent directors are seated.

 Colony Capital's share price has tumbled 20% to trade at $4.78 since Barrack, the executive chairman, was named to the additional post of CEO a year ago.